-Each week families will receive a newsletter containing important information.
+Every two weeks, with the exception of holidays and breaks families will receive a newsletter containing important information.
 This newsletter is sent using Mailchimp to the email address provided by families.
 If you do not receive a newsletter, please do the following: